ANDYLLY/Infrared-image-enhancement-method-ASMF-and-LWIR-Dataset-LGC/README.md

 1. **LGC Dataset**
 2. **The Algorithm** proposed in the paper *"ASMF Self-supervised Fusion Network for Infrared Image Enhancement"*

+Our paper, titled “ASMF: A Self-Supervised Atmospheric Scattering Model-Based Fusion Network for Infrared Image Enhancement,” is available in the attached file paper.pdf.

 # LGC Dataset

 ## Description